SW Finland Cultural Landscapes Association has gone national!

 The term “traditional cultural landscape” (or “cultural”, “traditional” or heritage” landscape) may also refer to traditional rural biotopes.
 Examples of traditional rural biotopes are heaths, semi-natural and natural meadows, grazed woodlands and forests and other types of untilled permanent pastureland.
 Traditional cultural landscapes and traditional rural biotopes are high nature value farmlands and highly important for maintaining biological diversity.
 Their rich flora diversity creates conditions for many other species, for example fungi, butterflies and beetles that are dependent upon traditional rural biotopes.
 Our web pages have more information (in Finnish) on traditional rural biotope types and their status.

 The most important goal of our organisation is to support and advance management of traditional and cultural landscapes.
-We engage in research, information dissemination, organise trips and provide training and expertise to farmers, associations and other actors involved with traditional landscape management.
+We provide information, organise trips and provide training and expertise to farmers, associations and other actors involved with traditional landscape management.
+We also do practical management at two sites.
 Our organisation is open to everyone interested in traditional and cultural landscapes.

 Please send your registration for participation to the person in parentheses ():